MicrosoftDocs/Virtualization-Documentation/hyperv-tools/Nested/README.md

 2) Wait for script to complete.
 (Note: Restarts may take place and RDP connection may be dropped, if this occurs, just RDP back in the VM after restart is complete - Please also note that if restart is "In Progress", you will be unable to RDP into your VM) If script fails, please fall back to use the older scripts located here: https://github.com/Microsoft/Virtualization-Documentation/tree/master/hyperv-tools/Nested
 3) After Script completes, go to Hyper-V-Manager install OS onto the existing VHD or point to your custom VHD
 4) (Optional if you need internet) Setup NAT Network and DCHP Server.
 If the recommended DCHP Server is unavailable to you for some reason, you can also manually configure the network using Static IP.
 More details regarding this available below:
+5) Enjoy your new Nested Virtualization environment!

 ====================================================================
+**Setting Up Internet for the Nested Environment**
 A) First step to get internet up and running is to go on the VirtualHost and create a NAT virtual network switch as follows:
 Let's walk through setting up a new NAT network.

-   1. Open a PowerShell console as Administrator.
+   1. Open a PowerShell console as Administrator on your level 1 VM.
+(Level 1 VM is the VM that you see in Portal)

    2. Create an internal switch
    ```New-VMSwitch -SwitchName "SwitchName" -SwitchType Internal```